trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-web-app.md

 The backbone of this application is the smart contract deployed on the Tezos blockchain.
 The contract we'll be using is already deployed and is written in [SmartPy](/smart-contracts/languages/smartpy).
 It defines the rules and processes for interactions with the Tezos blockchain, such as minting NFTs.
 All you need to do is integrate it into your web app.

+You can view the contract in a block explorer such as this one: https://better-call.dev/ghostnet/KT1Lr8m7HgfY5UF6nXDDcXDxDgEmKyMeds1b/operations

+The source code of the contract is here: https://github.com/trilitech/tutorial-applications/blob/main/simple-nft-svelte/contract/simple-nft.py

 ## The tutorial application